There are a myriad of ways companies can benefit from driver monitoring.

 Stay on top of your data at-hand

 Keep up with understanding the behaviors indicative of risky behavior that leads to streamlined-CSA driver management.
-With the ability to gain access to carrier scores, CSA profiles, daily activity monitoring, maintenance violations, citations, med certs – all giving you the ability to make sense of multiple data points.
+With the ability to gain access to carrier scores, CSA profiles, daily activity monitoring, maintenance violations, citations, med certs status in one location, you can make sense of multiple data points.

 Managing convoluted data sources blocks fleets from continuing to be on the road, putting the burden to manage and make sense of multiple data sources square on the shoulders of commercial trucking companies, including raw roadside activity, CSA data and motor vehicle records.
 Imagine though if you could shed the stress of piecing together data, saving you time, administrative resources, money and headache.

-Making sense of the data you have in front of you is integral in ensuring you can make the most informed decisions.
-When you have insight into negative driver behavior occurring, how frequently they are happening and how your company compares to peers, you’re able to make impactful enhancements to your overall safety program.
+Making sense of your fleet’s data you have in front of you is integral in ensuring you can make the most informed decisions.
+When you have insight into negative driver behavior without having to utilize multiple sources of data and can understand how frequently this behavior is happening, you’re able to make impactful enhancements to your overall safety program.
+What’s stopping you?